Times may have changed for gender expectations but still, no man wants to be told something isn’t working quite right.

 Eggs only survive for up to 48 hours after ovulation (release from the ovary) and must be fertilised by your sperm within that time.
 Infrequent intercourse may well miss the relatively small window of opportunity.
 If your partner has regular 28-day periods, and count the first day of her period as Day 1 of her cycle, ovulation will normally happen between Day 12 and Day 16.
 Irregular periods will make ovulation harder to predict.

-By doing a semen analysis we can find out if you have any problems with the number, movement or shape of sperm.
+A semen analysis can help determine if you have any problems with the number, movement or shape of sperm.
 If you sperm count is low or sperm are otherwise sub-optimal in some way there can be many causes including, genetic factors, environmental and lifestyle factors.
 Please see our fact sheets for more details.

 Low fertility can result from hormonal abnormality including problems with the hypothalamus, pituitary, thyroid and adrenal glands.
 Low testosterone and other hormonal problems have a number of possible underlying causes.
-By analysing your semen we can find out if there are any problems with the number, movement or shape of your sperm.
+Your semen analysis results can help find out if there are any problems with the number, movement or shape of your sperm.

 Vas deferens blockage